 You either love em, or you hate em.
 Taurus pistols have been around for a while now, and have always come under fire for making junk semi-autos that do not perform when they should.
 They’re no Walther PPK.
 Unless you’ve been living on Mars, you and most gun owners know that Taurus has been in court a lot a few years ago with many a class-action lawsuit.
 They have recalled many of their dangerous guns that don’t always go bang when they should as well as their firearms that sometimes DO go bang when they should not.
+This article explains what you need to know about the Taurus pistol recall.

 What You Need to Know About the Taurus Pistol Recall